Interference of chiral Andreev edge states: Dependence of on magnetic field

 We note that when switching of the $\Rds(V_G)$ curve occurs, the $G_{xy}$ stays unchanged (compare Fig.\,1B and 2B).
-This can also be noticed in fig.\,S3A in the regions slightly outside the quantized plateau, where $G_{xy}$ develops a recognizable mesoscopic pattern.
+This can also be noticed in Fig.\,S5A in the regions slightly outside the quantized plateau, where $G_{xy}$ develops a recognizable mesoscopic pattern.
 This observation indicates that the switching events do not involve the normal contacts \textbf{\textit{b}} and \textbf{\textit{d}} between which $G_{xy}$ is measured, nor the bulk of the sample.
 Instead, they must originate in the superconducting contact \textbf{\textit{c}}.
 We surmise that the switching of the $\Rds$ pattern is caused by the rearrangement of vortices inside the type II superconducting contact.
 Indeed, we have routinely observed similar switching events in the interference pattern of supercurrent in Josephson junctions fabricated with similar contacts.
-In \cite{sup} section S4, we show that we can hysteretically switch between two distinct patterns of $\Rds$ multiple times, indicating that the vortices can be controllably added to and removed from the superconductor.
+In Supplementary Information section S4, we show that we can hysteretically switch between two distinct patterns of $\Rds$ multiple times, indicating that the vortices can be controllably added to and removed from the superconductor.

-To explain the observed sensitivity of $\Rds$ to the vortex configuration, we note that adding a vortex close to the interface should change the phase of the order parameter along the QH-SC interface $\theta (x)$.
+To explain the observed sensitivity of $\Rds$ to the vortex configuration, we note that adding a vortex close to the interface should change the phase of the order parameter along the quantum Hall-superconductor interface $\theta (x)$.
 As a result of this change, a pure electron or a pure hole state would only acquire an overall phase, which would not change $\Rds$.
 However, the change of $\theta (x)$ is expected to change the relative phase shift between the two interfering CAES.
-This idea is supported by our simulations, which show that the $P_e-P_h$ curve is strongly affected by adding a single vortex, modeled as a kink of magnitude $\pi$ in $\theta (x)$ (fig.\,S11).
+The presence of the vortices is typically neglected in theoretical studies, but we find that they have a dramatic effect on the beating pattern of the CAES -- in Fig.\,S12 we show that the $P_e-P_h$ curve is completely scrambled by adding just a single vortex, modeled as a kink in $\theta (x)$.